noblel/PersonConfig/README.md

-# PersonConfig
+# PersonalConfig

-Just for noblel
+This project Just for noblel.

+rewite for vip
+filter for ad reject and direct domain